Tuberculosis

 Pathogen reservoir

-For M. tuberculosis, humans are the only relevant reservoir.
+Humans are the only relevant reservoir for M. tuberculosis.
 For mycobacteria that can be transmitted from animals to humans, such as M. bovis and M. caprae, cattle, wild boar, goats or wild ruminants (especially red deer) are the pathogen reservoir.
+The reservoir for M. microti is formed by voles and shrews, for example.

 Infection route